 A variety of hues are available, from light purple with a pinkish glow, through to deep purple.
 Whilst tastes in color do vary over time, usually the deeper and more intense purple stones are considered the most valuable.
 The finest stones display a deep purple color with flashes of red in incandescent light.

 Heat treatment is often applied to Amethysts to intensify and deepen their purple hue, with imitations and synthetics also present in the market place.
 Given that sometimes the cost of testing can exceed the price of the gemstone, care should be taken to buy from reputed dealers and have larger stones tested by an independent gem laboratory

-On the whole, most Amethysts have quite poor clarity, with clouding from intrusions or strong bands of other minerals.
+In short, no. On the whole, most Amethysts have quite poor clarity, with clouding from inclusions or strong bands of other minerals.
 This may detract from their value, but a notable and unique piece can still be crafted with the right choice of stone and precision of cut.
 However, as a common gemstone, it is fairly easy to find large pieces with near-perfect clarity.
 As such, you should avoid stones with visible inclusions even if you are operating on a smaller budget.